ryanpfalz/WebAppMvp-GitHub/README.md

 ### Running the web application

-- The .NET solution/CS Project in the `web\DemoWebApplication` directory contains the web project.
+- The .NET solution/CS Project in the `web/DemoWebApplication` directory contains the web project.
 While you will replace your actual application with this one, I recommend starting with understanding how the release process for this sample application works.
 When you introduce your application, it will likely require modifications to the CI/CD files to reflect your frameworks and dependencies, as well as updates to the infrastructure as code files to reflect your architecture.

 ### Azure DevOps

 #### Create Service Connection:

-Follow [this guide](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) to set up a service conection with your Azure subscription.
+Follow [this guide](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) to set up a service connection with your Azure subscription.

 #### Create Variable Group:

-In the files `infra\scripts\iaas-variables.ps1` and `infra\scripts\paas-variables.ps1`, insert variable values and execute the script for both Dev & QA environments.
+In the files `infra/scripts/iaas-variables.ps1` and `infra/scripts/paas-variables.ps1`, insert variable values and execute the script for both Dev & QA environments.
 These variables will be used to drive your IaC and CI/CD processes.
-The `infra\scripts\tf-backend-variables.ps1` file should be populated with a values for a shared Terraform resource group that will be used to manage Terraform state across environments.
+The `infra/scripts/tf-backend-variables.ps1` file should be populated with a values for a shared Terraform resource group that will be used to manage Terraform state across environments.

-These variables are referenced in the pipeline files; for example, see the 'environment' parameter in `.azure-pipelines\infra\deploy\bicep-pipeline-paas.yml`.
+These variables are referenced in the pipeline files; for example, see the 'environment' parameter in `.azure-pipelines/infra/deploy/bicep-pipeline-paas.yml`.
 The names of the variable groups you create should be overridden with the variable group name parameters populated in the '.azure-pipelines' directory.
 I named my variable groups '_WebAppVarsDev_', '_WebAppVarsQA_' , '_IaaSWebAppVarsDev_', '_IaaSWebAppVarsQA_', and '_TerraformVars_'.

 These variable groups can be accessed under Pipelines > Library.